Applications, plating solutions, brighteners, good operating practices and troubleshooting.

 Nickel is plated for many reasons.
-First and foremost, nickel provides a decorative appearance due to its ability to cover imperfections in the basis metal (leveling).
-Nickel deposits can be made brilliant and, when covered by a thin layer of decorative chromium, will maintain its brilliance even under severe conditions.
+First and foremost, nickel provides a decorative appearance because of its ability to cover imperfections in the basis metal (leveling).
+Nickel deposits can be made brilliant, and when covered by a thin layer of decorative chromium, will maintain their brilliance even under severe conditions.
 Satin nickel under bright or dark chromium offers a wide range of decorative appearances.
 When multi-layers of nickel are applied, excellent corrosion protection can also be achieved.
-This requires plating two (duplex) or more different kinds of nickel (semi-bright and bright nickel for duplex; high potential and particle nickel).
-Nickel deposits also offer more wearability than softer metals such as copper or zinc and thus can be used when wear resistance is needed.
+This requires plating two (duplex) or more different kinds of nickel (semi-bright and bright nickel for duplex; high-potential and particle nickel).
+Nickel deposits also offer more wear resistance than softer metals such as copper or zinc, and thus can be used when wear resistance is needed.
 Because nickel is magnetic, it can sometimes be plated where the ability to be magnetized is needed.
 Finally, nickel can be made to plate with little or no stress and is therefore used for electroforming or aerospace applications where stress needs to be held to a minimum.
-Depending upon the application, many of these requirements are specified simultaneously, so that nickel is often plated for more than just one reason.
+Depending on the application, many of these requirements are specified simultaneously, so that nickel is often plated for more than just one reason.

 Nickel is also used for engineering purposes where brightness is not the primary factor.
-For example, nickel is used on molds to provide wearability.
+For example, nickel is used on molds to provide wear resistance.
 As a barrier layer, nickel is plated on coins, jewelry and circuit boards.
 On strip steel and in aerospace applications, it is used for low stress or for resizing.
-And nickel is used in composites where a dispersed inorganic is codeposited (such as silicon carbide).
+Nickel is also used in composites where a dispersed inorganic is co-deposited (such as silicon carbide).
 Most engineering applications use sulfamate nickel, although nickel-plated strip steel uses a nickel chloride/nickel sulfate bath.

 A typical Watts bath contains nickel sulfate, nickel chloride and boric acid.
 Table I presents typical ranges for the components.
 Each component of the Watts formulation performs a very important and necessary role in the production of satisfactory deposits.